nurbxfit/SimpleKeyboardJavaFx/README.md

 # SimpleKeyboardJavaFx

-Process of learning JavaFx for my Assigment
+Process of learning JavaFx for my Assignment.

+SImpleKeyboard2.jar is the sample of my working program for my Assignment ( not yet finish and codee will be updat soon).

 #author: Nurfitri